• Skip to main content

 Instructions

 1. Mix flour and yogurt by hand or with a mixer.
-Mix until slightly stiff dough forms.
-Add melted butter, baking powder, salt, cinnamon, cinnamon oil, and date sugar.
-Blend well.
+Blend until a slightly stiff dough forms.
+Add melted butter, baking powder, salt, cinnamon, cinnamon oil, and date sugar until smooth.

 2. Divide the dough into four equal parts.
-Roll out each quarter of the dough to 1/8 inch thickness on cookie sheet sized pieces of parchment paper.
+Roll out each quarter of the dough to 1/8 inch thickness on greased and lightly flour cookie sheets (I do not recommend parchment paper as all brands are coated with a hormone-disrupting chemical).

-3. Cut the dough into square shaped crackers.
-Brush sprouted crackers with some more butter and carefully place parchment paper on a cookie sheet.
-When this process is complete for all 4 sections of dough, bake in a 300 F/ 150 C for 30 minutes.
+3. Cut the dough into square-shaped crackers.
+Brush the top of each cracker with butter and carefully place on a cookie sheet.
+When this process is complete for all 4 sections of dough, bake in a 300°F/ 150°C oven for 30 minutes.

-4. Reduce heat to 200 F/ 93 C and continue to bake sprouted crackers for 3 more hours until the crackers are dry and crisp.
+4. Reduce heat to 200°F/ 93°C and continue to bake the sprouted crackers for 3 more hours or until the crackers are dry and crisp.
+Take care to not overdry.

 FacebookPinEmailPrint